Nikhitha-coder19/RiskPulse/README.md

 | `CHALLENGE` | `VERIFY` |
 | `BLOCK` | `STOP` |

-Customer-facing protection states should not expose internal model names, fusion weights, thresholds, raw probabilities, or internal reasoning.
+Customer/Merchant-facing protection states should not expose internal model names, fusion weights, thresholds, raw probabilities, or internal reasoning.
 Merchant-risk warning signals may also be surfaced at an appropriate high level.

 ## Auditability